AnandhuMannady/ProPhisher/README.md

 # ProPhisher
 # ProPhisher
-About Homo-graph is a type of tool that is used to bascilly perform Homograph Attack .
+About ProPhisher is a type of tool that is used to bascilly perform Homograph Attack .
 Homo-graph Tool is used to convert your phishing link in to fake google.com or others

 apt-get update -y